syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ## GridMultiSelectComboBoxColumn

-[GridMultiSelectComboBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn.html) is derived from the GridColumn which hosts SfComboBox as edit element.
-Data source to the combo box can be set by using the [GridMultiSelectComboBoxColumn.DataSource](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~DataSource.html) property.
+[GridMultiSelectComboBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn.html)  is derived from the GridColumn that hosts SfComboBox as an edit element.
+Data source to the combo box can be set using the [GridMultiSelectComboBoxColumn.DataSource](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~DataSource.html) property.
-By default, GridMultiSelectComboBoxColumn displays the value by using the [MappingName](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~MappingName.html) property.
+By default, GridMultiSelectComboBoxColumn displays values using the [MappingName](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~MappingName.html) property.
 You can set [DisplayMember](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridComboBoxColumn~DisplayMember.html) that denotes the string to be displayed in the cell (to serve as visual representation of object).
-You can set [ValueMember](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridComboBoxColumn~ValueMember.html) that denotes string from the object data source that acts as a value for that cell or to get the SelectedValue from the SelectedItem.
+You can set [ValueMember](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridComboBoxColumn~ValueMember.html) that denotes string from the object data source that acts as a value for that cell to get the SelectedValue from the SelectedItem.

 {% tabs %}
 {% highlight c# %}